 Left to discover why the big old house on the hill recently occupied by your parents and sister now lies empty, Gone Home sees you wander between rooms and dig through the domestic debris - turning over pizza boxes and checking the sleeves of cassette tapes for clues.
 It’s a voyeuristic voyage that can’t be captured in a Twitch playthrough: rather than being pulled through a story, you’re pushing; sifting through the interconnected lives of three generations.

-While the roguelike(-like-like-like) genre has expanded exponentially since its release, very few can claim to have nailed the risk-reward paradigm quite so compellingly as the cave-diving Spelunky.
-Using the moveset of Mario (though the whip, Spelunky’s signature weapon, is owed to Castlevania and Indiana Jones), Spelunky has you fight through unpredictably generated caves filled with loot and dangers in equal measure.
+While the roguelike(-like-like-like) genre has expanded exponentially since its recent popularity, very few can claim to have nailed the risk-reward paradigm quite so compellingly as the cave-diving Spelunky.
+Using the moveset of Mario (though the whip, Spelunky’s signature weapon, is owed to Castlevania and Indiana Jones), Spelunky has you fight through procedurally generated caves filled with loot and dangers in equal measure.